 How to Set Profile Picture in Zoom

 When it comes to video conferencing, Zoom is one of the best choices on the market.
-It doesn’t matter if you’re using it from home or an office setting, it will connect the members of your team in no time.
+It does not matter if you are using it from home or in an office setting, it will connect the members of your team in no time.

-But you don’t have to use the video feature if there’s no need.
+But you do not have to use the video feature if there is no need.
 You can just set up a profile picture and use the audio-only option.

 Adding a profile photo is more personal than having just your name displayed during a meeting.
-In this article, we’re going to show you how to change your profile picture and some other useful customization options.
+In this article, we are going to show you how to change your profile picture and some other useful customization options.

 Adding Zoom Profile Picture

-One of the truly great things about Zoom is that you can personalize your Profile in many ways.
-To change the settings, you’ll need to access your Profile via the Zoom web portal.
-So, if you have the perfect profile picture ready, here’s what you need to do:
+One of the truly great things about Zoom is that you can personalize your profile in many ways.
+To change the settings, you will need to access your Profile via the Zoom web portal.
+So, if you have the perfect profile picture ready, here is what you need to do:

-- Log into your Zoom account and select “Profile”.
+- Log into your Zoom account and select Settings.

-- At the top left corner, you’ll see the option to change your profile picture.
-Select “Change”.
+- Click Profile, you will see the option to change your profile picture.
+Select Change.

 - Upload the picture you want and adjust it to fit well.

 You can refresh your page and check your profile picture.
-If you’re not happy with how it looks, just repeat the process.
-Or, if you change your mind about having a Zoom profile photo, just select “Delete”.
+If you are not happy with how it looks, just repeat the process.
+Or, if you change your mind about having a Zoom profile photo, just select Delete.

 Also, keep in mind that your picture shouldn’t exceed 2MB in size and should be one of the following formats: PNG, JPG, or GIF.